People

 Profile

 I studied Biochemistry at Sussex and then Archaeology at Cambridge.
 I came to Leicester in 2005 having taught at Durham University from 1977-2004.
-I was Head of the School of Archaeology & Ancient History from 2006 to 2012 and retired in 2021.
+I was Head of the School of Archaeology & Ancient History from 2006-2012 and retired in 2021.
 I was elected a Fellow of the British Academy in 2009.

 Research

-My research focuses on the later prehistory of north-west Europe and the Iron Age-Roman transition.
-Particular interests include the archaeology of early coinage; the impact of development-led archaeology on our understanding settlement landscapes; Iron Age material culture and deposition; and radiocarbon dating and Iron age chronology.
+My research focuses on socio-political and socio-economic change in later prehistoric Europe.
+Particular interests include the archaeology of early coinage; Iron Age centralisation processes and settlement landscapes; the Iron Age-Roman transition in north-west Europe; Iron Age material culture and deposition; and radiocarbon dating and Iron Age chronology.

-• In the Footsteps of Caesar: the archaeology of the first Roman invasions of Britain
+• The archaeology of the first Roman invasions of Britain

 • Settlement patterns in the first millennia BC and AD in southern Picardy